 With a higher level of the male hormone, sebum production in the skin starts increasing.
 Meanwhile, as progesterone starts increasing mid-cycle, the same effect is seen along with the skin starting to swell.
 The subsequent swelling causes the pores to compress and shut.
 The trapped sebum in the skin clogs the pores and bacteria build up leads to breakouts in some women.

-How can you prevent hormonal acne?
+How to control hormonal acne?

 Hormonal acne cannot be completely prevented as it has more to do with the internal endocrine (hormone regulating) system of the body.
 But, certain foods like vegetables free from starch, whole grains, nuts and seeds, fruits, beans and legumes can contribute to less acne by stabilizing the blood sugar levels and maintaining a hormonal balance.